nikkilr88/egghead-asciicasts/build-angular-1-x-apps-with-redux/lessons/angular-1-x-angular-1-x-redux-handle-asynchronous-operations-with-middleware.md

 The main thing with Thunk middleware is that it allows us to **return a function instead of an action**, and then this function can encapsulate the async operation and dispatch the appropriate action when the operation is complete.

-To use `Thunk` middleware, we need to first install the NPM package.
-From the command line, `nom install --save redux-thunk`.
+To use `Thunk` middleware, we need to first install the npm package.
+From the command line, `npm install --save redux-thunk`.
 #### terminal
 ``` bash
 $ npm install --save redux-thunk